Japan marks 80th anniversary of WWII surrender as concern grows about fading memory

 “We will never repeat the tragedy of the war.
 We will never go the wrong way,” Ishiba said.
 “Once again, we must deeply keep to our hearts the remorse and lesson from that war.”

-Just a block away at Yasukuni Shrine, seen by Asian neighbors as a symbol of militarism, dozens of Japanese rightwing politicians and their supporters came to pray.
+Just a block away at the Yasukuni Shrine, dozens of Japanese rightwing politicians and their supporters came to pray.

+The shrine honors Japan's 2.5 million war dead, including convicted war criminals.
+Victims of Japanese aggression, especially China and the Koreas, see visits to the shrine as a lack of remorse about Japan’s wartime past.

 Ishiba stayed away from Yasukuni and sent a religious ornament as a personal gesture instead of praying at the controversial shrine.